dangerousfroggo/Family-Feud-Board/README.md

 work in progress

 run locally using flask run
--you will require the sheet id of your questions sheet the questions and answers are pulled directly from the sheet using google cloud api the format of the sheet should look like this:
+-you will require the sheet id of your questions sheet, the questions and answers are pulled directly from the sheet using google cloud api, the format of the sheet should look like this:
 ```
 |question1||question2||question3|